MD-Studio/MDStudio_examples/building_microservices/Python/README.md

 In our "Hello World" example we are using the method to call the hello endpoint on our own microservice to illustrate how to call other endpoints and deal with asynchronous nature of these calls.
-More on these topics follows below
+More on these topics follows below.

 **Endpoint registration**